Municipal de Barreiro

 Campo de Fútbol Municipal de Barreiro is an all-seater football stadium located in Lavadores, Vigo.

 The stadium is owned and operated by Vigo city council.
-Municipal de Barreiro is used by Celta B. It hosts games in Segunda División B, where the club plays.
+Municipal de Barreiro is used by RC Celta de Vigo's reserve teams Celta Fortuna and Celta C. It hosts games in Segunda División B, where the club plays.
 The capacity is 4,500 seats.